DarthMike/darthmike.github.io/source/_posts/2015-05-27-fragmentation.markdown

 Apple users upgrade their devices fast.
 This is very good for application developers because you can target the *latest and greatest*, simplify code, and still be quite confident that your product will be available for the majority of the users in the platform.

-The flip side of this is that users expect the latest features, furthermore they expect them in 3rd party applications.
-Many times the changes in the OS are not noticeable by users, like [autolayout][AutoLayout], [NSURLSesssion][nsurlsession] or 64bit support.
-But sometimes they are, like support for TouchID, App Extensions, UIKit Dynamics or many changes that UIKit faces every year.
+The flip-side of this is that users expect the latest features, furthermore they expect them in 3rd party applications.
+Many times the changes in the OS are not noticeable by users, like [autolayout][AutoLayout], [NSURLSesssion][nsurlsession] or 64 bit support.
+But sometimes those additions are noticeable, like support for TouchID, App Extensions, UIKit Dynamics or many changes that UIKit faces every year.
 Even if some features are not noticeable by users, they will notice the effect they have in an application behaviour.
 For example adding support for [background fetch][fetch] requires using NSURLSession and users will notice that content is ready when application is launched.

 As the application marketplace is very crowded, any kind of promotion is an opportunity to stand out from the crowd; new OS features are a very prominent way to get featured by Apple by the time the new OS version is released, and it is often used to promote applications.
 Apple does this on purpose, it’s on the users benefits that all applications converge to using new OS features, and presents the App Store with as positive and unified.